rithwiksud/astrocompress-site/README.md

 ## Contact

-For any questions, please email rithwik@berkeley.edu or tuannt2@uci.edu
+For any questions, please email rithwik@berkeley.edu and tuannt2@uci.edu